su1yu4n/su1yu4n/README.md

   - **Basic abstract algebra**

-- I've learnt a bit about (familiarty from high to low):
+- I've learned a bit about (familiarty from high to low):
   - **Compact Riemann Surfaces**
   - Algorithmic number theory
-  - General topology
+  - ~Elliptic curves in cryptography, especially isogeny based crypto~
+  - Topology (including some AT related to compact R.S.)
   - Complex analysis
+  - Algebraic number theory
   - Differentiable manifolds
-  - Algebraic number theory

 - I'm learning or prepare to learn:
-  - ~Algebraic number theory~
+  - Algebraic number theory (related to ideal lattice and more crypto)
+  - Complex analysis
   - ~Algebraic curves~
-  - **Elliptic curves in cryptography, especially isogeny based crypto**
-  - **Compact Riemann surfaces**
-  - Modular forms
+  - ~Modular forms~

   *By the way, I've uploaded [my mini course on algebra and number theory for cryptography](https://www.bilibili.com/video/BV16F411377F) to bilibili (present in Chinese).
 I've uploaded something about Elliptic Curves also.*